panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 }
 ```

 The consumer knows better when to perform a heavy operation.
 The consumer might decide to perform the operation when the browser is idle.
 Or the consumer might import the module, but for some reason never use it.

-This opens the opportunity for deeper time to interactive optimizations.
+This opens the opportunity for deeper performance optimizations: decreasing [time to interactive](https://developers.google.com/web/tools/lighthouse/audits/time-to-interactive), [minimize main thread work](https://web.dev/mainthread-work-breakdown/).

 > When imported, the module shouldn't execute any heavy work.
 Rather, the consumer should decide when to perform runtime operations.